ethui/indexer/README.md

 | **Backfill #1** | `[bob]`        | `[1, 5]`        | We've synced from 10 to 6 in the meantime |
 | **Backfill #2** | `[carol]`      | `[1, 15]`       |                                           |

-At this point, the naive approach would be to run all 3 jobs concurrently.
+The naive approach would be to the new job and run all 3 concurrently.
-This has one drawback thought: both backfill jobs will fetch redundant blocks, 1 through 5.
+This has one drawback thought: both backfill jobs will fetch redundant blocks (1 through 5).

 Instead of starting right away, we run a reorganization step: